modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

 * **Breadcrumb(s)** for, hm, breadcrumbs
 * **GoogleSitemap** for sitemap

-But now you can replace all of them by **one** package - pdoTools.
-And why pdoTools?
+But it's possible to replace all of them with one package: **pdoTools**!

+Let's start with an introduction of what pdoTools can do.

 ### 9 snippets
-Yes, I`m not joking.
-It contains 9 snippets (for now) that could to realize almost any functionality of usual website.
-And, what important, almost of them is a drop-in replacement for other popular snippets.
+Yes, I'm serious. pdoTools contains 9 snippets that can perform almost any functionality of usual website.
+And almost all of them are a drop-in replacement for other popular snippets.

 #### pdoResources
-It is replacement for getResources.
+pdoResources is a replacement for getResources.
-As all other snippets, it is not use xPDO objects for representation of resources.
-It works directly with database tables, so you do not need to convert resources dates to timestamps before pass them to "date" output filter.
+As all other snippets in pdoTools, it doesn't use xPDO objects for representation of resources.
+It works directly with database tables.
+This makes it faster.
+You don't have to convert resources dates to timestamps before you can pass pass them to "date" output filter.
-And it joins only needed TVs, so you must specify them in `&includeTVs` parameter as comma-separated list.
+And it joins only needed TVs, so you must specify them in the `&includeTVs` property as comma-separated list.
 ```
 [[!pdoResources?
     &parents=`0`